VIDILabs/open-volume-renderer/README.md

 ## TODO List

-* Cleanup repeated packages in `common/vidi3d` using cmake superbuild
-* Remove Qt dependencies asked by `common/vidi3d`
+- [ ] Complete & correct documentations
-* Cleanup scene file features
+- [ ] Cleanup scene file features
-* embed noise file into the code
+- [ ] embed noise file into the code
-* add neural representation renderer (with API for NN and Libtorch)
+- [ ] add neural representation renderer (with API for NN and Libtorch)

-## Known Bugs
-* ospray renderer has wired color
-* integrate light information in scene files
-* wrong image when rendering ammonia datasets (looks like wrong value range)
-* cannot control logging with cmd line

 ## Building the Code